 The intent of this saying was to suggest that nobody gets fired for buying the leading mega brand – that the “safe” choice is the best.
 Have we merely replaced IBM with new cloud mega brands?
 I think the argument could be made that a majority of the market has unknowingly fallen into that same tired cliché.
 This time, however, AWS has become the “standard” or leading mega brand that users just go to for cloud because it is familiar and what “everyone else does”.

 What’s interesting is that AWS has become such a “norm” that many of their customers fail to realize, or are indifferent, that their cloud costs are funding Amazon’s e-commerce site which may actually be competing with their own business.
-If you don’t believe it, search who Best Buy, who offers online shopping, chose as their cloud provider platform.
+If you don’t believe it, search who Best Buy, which offers online shopping, chose as their cloud provider platform.

 This does not need to be the case.
 New advancements in private cloud and open source technologies have created powerful new public cloud alternatives that should not be overlooked.